The nightingales are singing near

 —T. S. Eliot, “Sweeney among the Nightingales”

-—the major pleasures of Ulysses are those offered by the nineteenth-century realist novel (rounded, appealing, recognizable characters; a detailed social milieu; and a morality that counsels social sympathy and an appreciation of the everyday);
+—the major pleasures of Ulysses are those offered by the 19th-century realist novel: rounded, appealing, recognizable characters; a detailed social milieu; and a morality that counsels social sympathy and an appreciation of the everyday;

-—the novel’s many and notorious difficulties, from the stream-of-consciousness narration of its first half to the encyclopedia of parodic styles in its second, do not detract from this Victorian realism, but rather perfect it—they raise the novel’s realism from the level of description to that of performance, so that all of western culture is reflected in the mind of Joyce as he dreams Bloom’s day, and is thereby redeemed for the reader;
+—the novel’s many and notorious difficulties, from the stream-of-consciousness narration of its first half to the encyclopedia of parodic styles in its second, do not detract from this Victorian realism, but rather perfect it—they raise the novel’s realism from the level of description to that of performance, so that all of western culture is personified in Joyce as he dreams Bloom’s day, and is thereby redeemed for the reader;

 Bersani damningly sums up Ulysses’s ambition to be the total Book of the west, the Book that would “ground history and desire,” as the product of “drives without affects.”
 Joyce, therefore, has given us a frozen monument, a realist novel in forbidding marble.
 This accounts for Bersani’s amusingly accurate description of Joyce scholars, who tend to alternate between passages of technical description or convoluted anti-essentialist rhetoric and passages of downright pre-New-Critical moral appreciation for warmhearted Bloom and his racy Molly.

-Bersani is not alone in this argument; I believe Edward Mendelson and Gabriel Josipovici have defended an appreciation for Woolf and Beckett over Joyce on similar grounds; Josipovici even wrote, at the height of critical controversy over Anthony Julius’s prosecutorial examination of T. S. Eliot’s anti-Semitism, that he would trade “the whole of that impeccable philo-semite, Joyce (the darling of the politically correct), for just that one Sweeney poem of Eliot’s.”
-Josipovici (himself Jewish, by the way, and so, by the laws of political correctness, “allowed” to say something so untoward) echoes Bersani’s disparagement of the moralism of Ulysses:
+Bersani is not alone in this argument.
+Edward Mendelson and Gabriel Josipovici have defended an appreciation for Woolf and Beckett over Joyce on similar grounds.
+Josipovici even wrote, at the height of critical controversy over Anthony Julius’s prosecutorial examination of T. S. Eliot’s anti-Semitism, that he would trade “the whole of that impeccable philo-semite, Joyce (the darling of the politically correct), for just that one Sweeney poem of Eliot’s.”
+Josipovici (himself Jewish, by the way, and so, by the laws of political correctness, “allowed” to say something so untoward) here echoes this disparagement of Ulysses moralism from Bersani: